-The Poetess’ Paintbrush collection is currently underway!
+Two outfits from the Poetess’ Paintbrush collection are now available for purchase!
 New designs will be released throughout the year.
-This collection will comprise dresses, vests, jackets, and skirts with whimsical hand-painted prints using eco-friendly vegan textile paint!
+The collection features garments made from whimsical hand-painted prints using eco-friendly vegan textile paint!

 Australian National Costume for Miss World Tourism 2017-2018

 Ventriloquist Court® is greatly honoured to design the national costume for Ashleigh Neil, who represented Australia in the finals of the Miss World Tourism pageant held on the 27th of January 2018 in Malaysia.
 Assigned with the task of promoting the beauty of their respective home countries, the contestants acted as ambassadors of tourism.
 As tourism ambassador to Australia, Ashleigh welcomed all to explore the beauty of the Australian natural landscape and flora.

 The challenge of designing a national costume for a settler country called for much thought and cultural sensitivity.
 The possibilities were open-ended, but we took this challenge as a opportunity to reinvent the Australian national costume.
 After thoughtful discussions, we were excited to collaborate on a national costume which would represent Australia’s seaside landscape: the seafaring tailcoat.
 The costume is made from eco-friendly materials, including plant-dyed and handwoven artisanal cotton and peace silk tweed; natural linen, recycled glass beads from old television screens, windows, and glass bottles; felt from recycled plastic bottles; and vintage pearlescent beads.
 Representing flora and sea, the tailcoat showcases intricate beading on the front, hand-sewn florals on the epaulettes and the tailcoat back, and a tail with bustling pleats reaching to ankle-length.